clockworkpc/clockworkpc.github.io/_posts/2020-06-13-fizzbuzz_tdd_ruby_rspec_guard.md

 ### Declaring variables

-In each of the positive conditions, declare the variables `fizz` and `buzz` assign the values accordingly:
+In each of the positive conditions, declare the variables `fizz` and `buzz`, and assign the values accordingly:

 - If divisible by 3 and 5, `fizz` is 'Fizz' and `buzz` is 'Buzz'
 - If divisible by 3, `fizz` is 'Fizz' and `buzz` is **nil**.